Bara7-Qusai/Deep-Learning-Tutorial/deep-learning-forward-backward-propagation/Loss_Functions.md

 - **Binary Classification**: Uses Binary Cross Entropy.
 - **Multi-Class Classification**: Uses Categorical Cross Entropy or Sparse Categorical Cross Entropy.

-Choosing the appropriate loss function significantly helps in improving the model's performance by providing an accurate measure of errors during the training process.￼Enter
+Choosing the appropriate loss function significantly helps in improving the model's performance by providing an accurate measure of errors during the training process.